agdturner/ccg-data/README.md

 A generic Java library for data processing.

-There are generic classes for: data records; collections of data records; and generically useful identifier classes.
+There are generic classes for: data records; collections of data records; and identifiers.
 These can be readily extended.
-The library is generally useful for loading and processing rectangular data where the columns are variables and the data for each record are in rows.
+The library is generally useful for loading and processing data organised as records (typically with common variables).

 Data_ReadTXT is a class for reading text including comma separated version (CSV) files.
 Data_Read_XML is a class for reading XML format files.